-Aircraft Operations
+2.2 Aircraft Operations

-Aircraft Arrivals: The Department requires a minimum ground crew of three (3) persons including two wing walkers and a marshaller using wands to guide an aircraft into position at a Gate.
+Aircraft Arrivals: The Airport requires a minimum ground crew of three (3) persons (two wing walkers and a marshaller) that use wands to guide an Aircraft into (and out of) position at a Gate or RON spot.
 Marshallers and wing walkers shall use lighted wands during hours of darkness and inclement weather.